aimat-lab/opXRD-paper/README.md

 # latex-paper

-LaTeX style file for academic papers
+LaTeX style file to format academic papers

 ## How to use

 - Add `paper.sty` to the folder with your LaTeX files
 - Insert `\usepackage{paper}` in the preamble of your document

+## Key features

+- Text font is Source Serif Pro
+- Greek & symbol font is Euler
+- No colors are used in the test so papers print well
+- Margins & spacing are set for comfortable reading

 ## Example